Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** An organization with a specific purpose, such as education or research.
 **Sentence:** The Institute of Agricultural Policy Research offers support to small farmers in the region.
 **Conversation:**
-A – Who is helping farmers in your area?
+A – Who is helping farmers in your area
 B – The Institute of Agricultural Policy Research provides a lot of assistance.

 ---